shainahegde51/Weather_Forecast_Project/README.md

 How to Run Project

-Download the zip folder
+1.Download the zip folder

-Import Project in Tools(Intellij Idea).
+2.Import Project in Tools(Intellij Idea).

-Build the project
+3.Build the project

-Getting Access Token
+4.Getting Access Token

 follow the steps for output

 step1: Use default issuer for access token (https://dev-49329729.okta.com/oauth2/default)

 step2: For access token we need to set authorization header

 a) type-> basic Auth

 b) username-> Client ID : 0oagvr9w5dfFs1QsZ5d7